 Chris has something to smile about with a new job after 7 years of unemployment.
 Pictured here with Beaudesert Placement Consultant Leya Mercer.

-58-year-old Chris from Browns Plains, QLD has not only found permanent employment, he has found a completely different life for himself with Voyagers Indigenous Tourism Ayers Rock
+58-year-old Chris from Browns Plains in Queensland has not only found permanent employment, he has found a completely different life for himself with Voyages Indigenous Tourism Australia

 When Placement Consultant (PC) Leya Mercer first met Chris over five years ago, he was down and out, wanting to continue in his chosen field of labouring while becoming increasingly frustrated at his body’s inability to do so.

-Leya worked with Chris, helping to renew his expired driver’s license and put forward Voyagers as a suggested employer.
+Leya worked with Chris, helping to renew his expired driver’s license and put forward Voyages as a suggested employer.

-“At first Chris was hesitant to apply with Voyagers as he had been unemployed for such a long time.”
+“At first Chris was hesitant to apply with Voyages as he had been unemployed for such a long time.”

 “I organised the phone interview which he passed with flying colours.”

-Chris then flew up to Ayers Rock to partake in a one week work trial to see if he would be suitable for the position.
+Chris then flew up to Uluru to partake in their week long ACITE program to determine if he would be suitable for the position,

 Browns Plains PC Gary Remeka saw Chris when he arrived back from the trial and could not get over the difference from when they first met, also over five years ago.